Prospect Generator with Joint Venture Opportunities

 Patricia Fong has 20 years of experience in the mining and oil and gas industries.
 Prior to entering the resource industry, she held various management roles in manufacturing, construction, real estate and government sectors.
 She is currently the CFO of China Minerals Mining Corporation.

-*Disclaimer: The profile provides information which was sourced and approved by Commander Resources in order to help investors learn more about the company.
-Commander Resources is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Commander Resources Ltd. (TSXV:CMD).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Commander Resources Ltd., in order to help investors learn more about the company.
+Commander Resources Ltd. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.